Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 - Progress tracking as tasks are completed
 - Option to mark tasks as complete or skip if not applicable
 - Ability to navigate between days while preserving progress
+- Notepad interface with document in center and notes panel on the right

 ### AI Prompt Engine